mbcovid19updates/mbcovid19updates.github.io/README.md

 _Last updated: July 14, 2021_

-**UPDATE 2:** Dr. Roussin mentioned on Monday's (June 12) press conference that an announcement will be made later in the week.
-Our best guess is that it will likely be announced Wednesday, and begin Saturday, June 17.
+**UPDATE (June 12):** Dr. Roussin mentioned on Monday's (June 12) press conference that an announcement will be made later in the week.
+Our best guess is that it will likely be announced Wednesday, and begin Saturday, July 17.

-**UPDATE:** The province has announced that they plan to wait at least 1 full incubation period (14 days) between opening phases, and [noted on July 7th](https://news.gov.mb.ca/news/index.html?item=51657&posted=2021-07-07) that an announcement will be made next week, so we've adjusted our re-opening estimate to July 13-17, 2021.

 Manitoba has announced its re-opening plans.
 The 3-phase plan to gradually lift the current public health order restrictions is primarily dependent on Manitobans getting the vaccine and following current orders.